Nhuw29/Git_train/README.md

 Hi!
-I'M Nhu, almost 19 years old.
 I'm a student at PNV